queryluke/masseffect-5e-data/data/class-features/fighting-style-sentinel.md

 __Sniper.__ If no hostile creature is within <me-distance length="25" /> of you, gain +2 to damage rolls on attacks made with a sniper rifle.

-__Two-Weapon Fighting: Melee.__ When you engage in two-weapon fighting with two melee weapons, you can add your ability modifier to the damage of the second attack.

-__Two-Weapon Fighting: Ranged.__ When you engage in two-weapon fighting with two ranged weapons, you can add your ability modifier to the damage of the second attack.

-__Two-Weapon Fighting: Split-Range.__ When you engage in two-weapon fighting with a melee and a ranged weapon, you can add your ability modifier to the damage of the second attack.